tiger-pillow/myblog.dev.repo/2021/content/post/August2024_2.md

 Dobby is free!

 This August was one of the craizest month in my life.
 I had to hand in my thesis, prepare the defense, work fulltime from 9-7, go on a business trip to the US, all the while being quite sick for the first two weeks (and even worse the third week).
 Yesterday as I entered the US, I got delayed at the border control.
 After I was cleared, I had to sprint to another terminal to catch my connecting flight, and as a result my luggage didn't come on the same plane.
-So after spending 15 hours in three airports, I finally got on the shuttle to my hotel, having only my laptop, my kindle and a bottle of water with me.
+So after spending 15 hours in three airports, I finally got on the shuttle to my hotel in the middle of nowhere, having only my laptop, my kindle and a bottle of water with me.

 August isn't over yet, and I feel exhausted.
 I deserve a long overdue break.
 But I'm also so proud of what I've pulled through this month.
 Finally I'm free from obligations and things that I don't want to, and can start working again on my own projects.